gravitational/teleport/rfd/0047-drop-vendor.md

 [gopls integration](https://github.com/gravitational/teleport/blob/30effc1f08b6a699772ff22f79ebe756fe1a1e34/Makefile#L942-L952)
 a common tool used in Go development environments.

-Lastly, there is no guarantee that the code comitted to vendor actually reflects the contents of go.mod.
+Lastly, there is no guarantee that the code committed to vendor actually reflects the contents of go.mod.
 The onus is on the developer to remember to run `make update-vendor` and commit the results after making changes to dependencies.
 This has created several cases of confusing build results amongst